Serving Monroe County Seniors since 1973

 - Social workers (administrators, supervisors, caseworkers, etc.)

 - Law Enforcement Officers.

 - County medical examiner and employees of the county medical examiner.

 - Adult Day Care Providers.

-- The purpose of the MI-MVP is to assist local communities in protecting, investigating and serving older and vulnerable persons and investigating victimization of these individuals through increased collaboration.
+- The purpose of the MI-MVP is to assist local communities in protecting, investigating, and serving older and vulnerable persons and investigating the victimization of these individuals through increased collaboration.

 - This is a model for local communities to customize and adapt, as needed, based on local resources and needs.

-- Michigan statute clearly defines a vulnerable adult as an individual age 18 and older who is unable to protect himself or herself from abuse, neglect or exploitation because of a mental or physical impairment or because of advanced age.
+- Michigan statute clearly defines a vulnerable adult as an individual aged 18 and older who is unable to protect himself or herself from abuse, neglect, or exploitation because of mental or physical impairment or because of advanced age.

 - Vulnerable adults, even those with cognitive limitations, retain the right to make their own choices and decisions unless